urgain215/multi-client-server-socket-program/README.md

 # multi-client-server-socket-program
-It's a multi client server socket programming where the server will broadcast current temperature or simply any message to all clients.
+It's a multi client server socket program in python where the server will broadcast current temperature or simply any message to all clients.